Resources

 Make sure to check them out for resources for women and minorities!
 APS also provides statistics on female-friendly graduate programs here.

-Other links:
+More links:

-• For potential fellowship and funding opportunities, check out the American Association of University Women's (AAUW) fellowships and grants page
+• For potential fellowship and funding opportunities, check out the American Association of University Women's (AAUW) fellowships and grants

 • Check out the National Society of Black Physicists (NSBP) page for conferences, mentorship opportunities, and more!